Fiquem/maths_funcs/README.md

 Minimal maths functions header for 3d graphics.
 Functions designed to resemble GLSL and GLUT.
 Column-major matrix operations and memory layout.
+The original is C++, but there is also a semi-complete port to JavaScript for WebGL.

 ## data types ##